shbatm/MMM-Carousel/README.md

 - Modules can be moved to different positions and CSS classes applied to them for each slide.
 - Multiple instances of a module can be used on different slides.
 - Integration with [MMM-KeyBindings](https://github.com/shbatm/MMM-KeyBindings) for keyboard and bluetooth remote navigation.
-- Rotational Home Page ― returns to a specified page on timeout
+- Rotational Home Page ― returns to a specified page on timeout.

 ## Installation